bueltge/local-open-sans/README.md

 # Local Open Sans
 _Local Open Sans_ is a WordPress plugin.
-Use a local version of the Google font Open Sans.
+Use a local version of the Google Open Sans font.

 ## Description
 The WordPress plugin replaces the default URL to Google Open Sans font with a local version in the WordPress administration area.